svandriel/file-find-replace-cli/README.md

 Usage: file-replace <replacementFile> [options]

-Command line tool for replacing text in files, using a JSON file containining matches and replacements.
+Command line tool for replacing text in files, using a JSON file containing matches and replacements.
 The JSON file must contain an object (or array of objects), each containing a 'find' and 'replace' entry

 Arguments: